 3. Carrier Sales Reps vs Traditional Broker Sales

 Many 3PL companies stick to the traditional broker sales model, where the broker in charge of your shipments handles all aspects of the service.
-That means your broker must juggle all business development, lead nurturing, quoting, carrier sales, and more on their own.
+That means your broker must juggle all business development, lead nurturing, quoting, carrier sales, tracking, and more on their own.
 With all of those duties for one role, are you certain your traditional broker sales rep will be able to provide the most competitive rates and quality carriers possible?

 Here at Route, we have carrier sales reps that are solely responsible for finding the most compliant and reliable carrier for your shipment.
 Pair that with an entire team of logistics coordinators tracking every minute of your load’s movement, and you can rest assured that your load will make it to your customer on time.